dtonhofer/simple_parent_child_ipc_example/README.md

    - The working directory for the child process.
 That would generally simply be the user's home directory.
 - Start the parent process, indicating the following on the command line:
   - The config file by giving option `--config=<path/to/config/file>`,
-  - Whether you want or generate random "accidents" (random STDIN/STDOUT closure, unexpected lines) in the child or the parent.
+  - Whether you want or generate random "accidents" (random STDIN/STDOUT closure, unexpected lines) in the child or the parent, with the options `--with-child-accidents` and `--with-parent-accidents`.
   - The arguments that the child process shall send to the parent process over piped I/O on request, separated from the other arguments with the double dash `--`.

 You will see the log (on STDERR) whereby the parent process asks the child sequentially for its arguments, finally printing the received strings to STDOUT.